EstebanBorai/local-ip-address/README.md

     - NetBSD
     - DragonFly

+Please note that we only test the BSD implementation of this on macOS and FreeBSD, under the assumption that other BSD-based systems will behave similarly.
+If you have any complications using this library on the other BSD-based, please create an [issue](https://github.com/EstebanBorai/local-ip-address/issues).

 ## Release

 In order to create a release you must push a Git tag as follows